 Use a WiFi temperature monitor for many locations, such as Homes, Garages, RVs, Building, Storage, and Industrial locations.

-Get alerts if they heat up, freeze, or if the power goes out.
+Get a remote alert if they freeze, over-heat, or if the power goes out.

 Maybe you have multiple properties you would like to keep an eye on.

 This is where a remote temperature sensor (with built-in WiFi) can really help.
 Just put a Trakkit THS in the area most likely to freeze and you can set an alarm rule that will notify you.

 It’s a good idea to consider the tips mentioned above.